besch/youtube-dubbing-server/ARCHITECTURE.md

 ### 9.3.
 Subscription Management

 - **Subscription Status Tracking:**

-  - Stored in `profiles` table
+  - Key fields `subscription_status`, `subscription_id`, and `subscription_end_date` are stored in the `profiles` table.
-  - Updated via Stripe webhooks
+  - These fields are updated primarily via Stripe webhooks (`checkout.session.completed`, `customer.subscription.updated`, `customer.subscription.deleted`) processed by the `/api/stripe/webhook/route.ts` endpoint, which in turn calls the `handleStripeWebhook` server action.
-  - Affects user's daily limits and feature access
+  - The application logic reads these fields to determine a user's current plan and access rights.
 - **Usage Tracking:**
-  - `daily_video_count` resets at midnight UTC
-  - `last_video_date` tracks last video processing
+  - `daily_video_count` is used for free plan limitations.
-  - Premium users bypass daily count checks
+  - Premium users (where `subscription_status` is 'premium' and `subscription_end_date` is in the future) typically bypass these daily counts.

 ### 9.4.
 Feature Access Control